As an Amazon Associate, we earn from qualifying purchases.

 The speaker is decent but not audiophile-grade.
 I A/B tested it against my LectroFan Classic, which I've used for three years.
 The LectroFan produces a cleaner, more neutral white noise.
 The Hatch's white noise has a slight warmth to it that some might prefer.

-Where the Hatch wins is variety.
+Where the .
 Rain on a tent, thunderstorms, beach surf, brown noise, fan loops, lullabies.
 I rotate between rain and brown noise nightly.
 Volume goes plenty loud, easily masks my furnace kicking on at night, though at maximum volume there's a faint hiss I can hear if the room is otherwise silent.

 Sleep Stories and Meditations